MarioCarceller/mariocarceller.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a third year PhD candidate in Economics at the University of Lausanne (Unil) under the supervision of [Gianluca Benigno](https://sites.google.com/view/gianlucabenigno/home?authuser=0).
+I am a third-year PhD candidate in Economics at the University of Lausanne (Unil) under the supervision of [Gianluca Benigno](https://sites.google.com/view/gianlucabenigno/home?authuser=0).

-My research interests lie in macro finance, I am particularly interested in broker/dealer frictions and NBFI impact in the financial sector and the broad macroeconomy.
+My research interests lie in macro-finance, I am particularly interested in the role of non-bank financial intermediaries and the implications for central bank policy.

-I hold an MSc in Economics from the University of Amsterdam, and completed the doctoral program of the [Study Centre Gerzensee](https://szgerzensee.ch/).
+I previously was a research assistant in [De Nederlandsche Bank](https://www.dnb.nl/en/research/), and completed the doctoral program of the [Study Centre Gerzensee](https://szgerzensee.ch/) in 2024.

 ## News
 -------------